 Our first acknowledgement goes to the families who volunteered to participate in this study.
 The project would not have been possible without their (continuing) generosity, patience and understanding.
-We extend our biggest thanks to the children of CCLAS and to their families.
-Special thanks also go to the Cree School Board for their hospitailty in Chisasibi.
+We extend our biggest thanks to the children and their families.
+Special thanks also go to the Cree School Board for their support over the years since we began, and for their hospitailty while we are in Chisasibi.
 For primary funding, CCLAS gratefully acknowledges the Social Sciences and Humanities Council for Canada (SSHRC):

 - 2004-08: SSHRC Standard Research Grant 410-2004-1836

 - 2013-2020: SSHRC Insight Grant 435-2013-1297

 The core CCLAS research team consists of Julie Brittain (Project Director), Carrie Dyck, Yvan Rose and Marguerite MacKenzie (Memorial University).